 - If you have other medical conditions: kidney stones, some types of kidney disease, liver disease or hormonal disease.
 Specialist advice may be needed.

 - Vitamin D should not be taken by people who have high calcium levels or certain types of cancer.

 - You may need more than the usual dose if taking certain medicines which interfere with vitamin D. These include: carbamazepine, phenytoin, primidone, barbiturates and some medicines for the treatment of HIV infection.

 What is the outlook?

-The outlook (prognosis) is usually excellent.
+The outlook (prognosis) of vitamin D deficiency is usually excellent.
 Both the vitamin levels and the symptoms usually respond well to treatment.
 However, it can take time (months) for bones to recover and for symptoms such as pain to improve.

 The complications of severe deficiency have been mentioned.
 Rickets can occur in children, and osteomalacia in adults.
 These diseases affect the strength and appearance of bones, and can lead to permanent bone deformities if untreated or if treatment is delayed.